“SUMMER OF lOVE”

 Frustrated, he ran his fingers through his longish blonde hair.

 She took a breath and rushed to the ladies room.

 The cad!
 How dare he!
-Did she really need to be reminded of Nathaniel?
-Not tonight.
-Not ever!
+Did I need him to remind me of Nathaniel?
+Not tonight…Never!

 The bar was buzzing with customers when she weaved her way back to their table.
 She perched, taking a long sip of her drink, ignoring him.